4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 5. Selects how results of segmentation are presented:

     * **Don`t show** - shows input data.
-    * **Show result** - shows result of segmentation.
+    * **Show result** - shows the result of segmentation.
-    * **Show selected** - shows only components selected at the bottom of segmentation panel (see point 15)
+    * **Show selected** - shows only components selected at the bottom of the segmentation panel (see point 15)

-6. Segmentation marker opacity.
+6. Segmentation marker opacity setting.
-7. Controls display of segmentation result.
+7. Controls display of the segmentation result.
-    Shows only borders or whole area of segmentation components.
+    Shows only borders or the whole area of segmentation components.
-8. Controls thickness of displayed segmentation borders for components.
+8. Controls the thickness of displayed segmentation borders.
     Used only if 7 is selected.
 9. Executes segmentation with selected parameters.
-10. Executes segmentation in background.
+10. Executes segmentation in the background.
-    Set segmentations are executed one by one in background.
+    Set segmentations are executed one by one in the background.
     End results are available in
     `Multiple files panel`_ as ``state`` entry.
 11. Executes segmentation with set parameters in batch mode.
     Execution will be done on
-    files selected in `image tab`_.
+    files selected in the `image tab`_.
-    Results will be saved on disc as ``seg`` files.
+    Results will be saved on a disc as ``seg`` files.
-12. Saves currently selected parameters as json file.
+12. Saves currently selected parameters as a json file.
     This file can be imported using **Load Segmentation** with **Files of type** ``Segmentation parameters``